simeonreusch/fpbot/README.md

 `./forced_photometry.py ZTF18abtmbaz -dl -fit -saltfit -nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.

-`./forced_photometry.py supernovae.txt -dl -fit -filecheck` loads images for all ZTF objects found in supernovae.txt and then performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).
+`./forced_photometry.py supernovae.txt -dl -fit -filecheck` loads images for all ZTF objects found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).

 ## Requirements